ZoeyVid/nginx-proxy-manager/README.md

 - Supports CrowdSec IPS.
 Please see [here](https://github.com/ZoeyVid/NPMplus#crowdsec) to enable it.
 - goaccess included, see compose.yaml to enable, runs by default on https://<ip>:91 (nginx config from [here](https://github.com/xavier-hernandez/goaccess-for-nginxproxymanager/blob/main/resources/nginx/nginx.conf))
 - Supports ModSecurity, with coreruleset as an option.
 You can configure ModSecurity/coreruleset by editing the files in the `/opt/npm/etc/modsecurity` folder (no support from me, you need to write the rules yourself - for CRS I can try to help you).
-  - ModSecurity by default blocks uploads of big files, you need to edit its config to fix this, but it can use a lot of ressources to scan big files by ModSecurity
+  - ModSecurity by default blocks uploads of big files, you need to edit its config to fix this, but it can use a lot of resources to scan big files by ModSecurity
   - ModSecurity overblocking (403 Error) with CRS?
 Please see [here](https://coreruleset.org/docs/concepts/false_positives_tuning) and edit the `/opt/npm/etc/modsecurity/crs-setup.conf` file.
   - Try to whitelist the Content-Type you are sending (for example, `application/activity+json` for Mastodon and `application/dns-message` for DoH).
   - Try to whitelist the HTTP request method you are using (for example, `PUT` is blocked by default, which also affects NPM).